 Integrates with Grammarly, Surfer, and its own AI art generator

-Expensive given that all the apps use the same language models
+Expensive given that all the apps use similar language models

 Best AI writing app for AI copywriting